C++ List - C++ Programming Tutorial

 Exaplantion:

-In this example, we demonstrate how we can remove the element in C++ using the erase function with std::list.
-First, it initializes a list {5, 10, 15, 20, 25, 30}.
-After that, erase the second element (10) using an iterator.
-Finally, we remove a range of elements from 20 up to 30 by using erase(it, it2) with iterators.
-The printList function shows the state of the list after every deletion.
+In this instance, we showcase the process of eliminating elements in C++ by applying the erase method with std::list.
+Initially, a list {5, 10, 15, 20, 25, 30} is set up.
+Subsequently, the second element (10) is eliminated using an iterator.
+Lastly, a series of elements ranging from 20 to 30 are deleted by utilizing erase(it, it2) alongside iterators.
+The function printList exhibits the list's status post each deletion.

 5) size and empty

-In C++, the size function is used to return the number of elements, and the empty function checks if the list has none.
-It is very useful for condition checks and loops.
+In C++, the size method is employed to retrieve the count of elements, while the empty function verifies whether the list contains no elements.
+These functions are valuable for condition evaluations and iterative processes.

 Example